-Note 1: The PSPIF, PSPIE and PSPIP bits are reserved on the PIC18C2X2 devices.
-Always maintain these bits clear.
+Note 1: The PSPIF, PSPIE and PSPIP bits are reserved on the PIC18C2X2 devices; always maintain these bits clear.

-14.4 MSSP I2C Operation
+15.4 I2C Mode

-The MSSP module in I2C mode, fully implements all master and slave functions (including general call support) and provides interrupts on START and STOP bits in hardware to determine a free bus (multi-master function).
-The MSSP module implements the standard mode specifications, as well as 7-bit and 10-bit addressing.
+The MSSP module in I2C mode fully implements all master and slave functions (including general call support) and provides interrupts on START and STOP bits in hardware to determine a free bus (multi-master function).
+The MSSP module implements the Standard mode specifications, as well as 7-bit and 10-bit addressing.

-Two pins are used for data transfer.
-These are the RC3/SCK/SCL pin, which is the clock (SCL), and the RC4/SDI/SDA pin, which is the data (SDA).
+Two pins are used for data transfer:

+- Serial clock (SCL) RC3/SCK/SCL - Serial data (SDA) RC4/SDI/SDA

 The user must configure these pins as inputs or outputs through the TRISC<4:3> bits.

-The MSSP module functions are enabled by setting MSSP enable bit SSPEN (SSPCON<5>).

-FIGURE 14-7: MSSP BLOCK DIAGRAM (I2C MODE)
+FIGURE 15-7: MSSP BLOCK DIAGRAM (I2C MODE)